pale2hall/SearchBot9k/readme.md

-# searchbot9k
+# SearchBot9k

-Searchbot9k is a simple Electron-based application that spawns a web page and searches for answers to users' questions.
-Please note that the application might sometimes get into loops, and not all errors are handled yet.
-A refactor is on the to-do list.
+SearchBot9k is a simple Electron-based application that spawns a web page and searches for answers to users' questions.

+*Please note that the application might sometimes get into loops, and not all errors are handled yet.
+A refactor is on the to-do list.*

 Contributions are welcome!
 Feel free to submit pull requests to help improve the project.